Quantum algorithm for estimating volumes of convex bodies: Quantum speedup for volume estimation

-The above analysis indicates that if a probability density $a$ mixes in $t$ steps under a Markov chain $(\Omega,p)$, then it has small overlap with each of the ``bad'' eigenfunctions (with spectral gap less than $\frac{1}{\O(t)}$).
+The above analysis indicates that if a probability density $a$ (that is a warm start) mixes in $t$ steps under a Markov chain $(\Omega,p)$, then it has small overlap with each of the ``bad'' eigenfunctions (with spectral gap less than $\frac{1}{\Omega(t)}$).
 Thus $P$ effectively has a large spectral gap when it acts on $a$.

 Corresponding to $a$, consider the quantum states